Australia is a land of sunshine, so it’s no wonder that households across the country have installed solar power on their rooftops in large numbers.

 - A virtual power plant package program which can help you with setting up solar and battery.
 This is great if you’re new to solar energy and looking for help with selecting and installing an energy system.

 Our Solar Home Bundle is a perfect example – you can get solar and battery installed and managed for the price of an energy plan, with no upfront cost.
 The system is yours after the seven-year contract term and you’ll be a part of EnergyAustralia’s PowerResponse Virtual Power Plant program once the solar and battery is installed and commissioned.
-Check out this offer and eligibility criteria.
+Check out this offer and eligibility criteria - note it’s currently available to eligible NSW residential customers only.

 - A virtual power plant program which lets you ‘bring your own battery’.
 This is a good option if you’re confident in researching and organising the installation of your solar and battery system, or if you’ve already got one installed and want a way to earn more money from your investment.